 Machine learning and Artificial Intelligence are becoming hot technologies right now.
-While most of the available technology and expertise is centred around supervised and unsupervised techniques, the real AI paradigm as nature present it to us lies int the ability to learn while interacting with environment.
+While most of the available technologies and expertise is centered around supervised and unsupervised techniques, the real AI paradigm as nature present it to us lies int the ability to learn while interacting with the environment.

 Reinforcement learning is learning how to map situations to actions that maximize a numerical reward signal.
 The system is not told which actions to take, but instead must discover which actions yield the most reward by trying them.

 This class of policy learning is called Reinforcement learning and it belong to the class of semi-supervised learning methodologies.

 In this Tutorial we will explore the fundamental concepts behind these techniques and implement them using python.

 Reward, policy, actions what all these terms mean?
 These as some of the fundamental concepts in Reinforcement Learning and I will explain them in the coming sections

 Agents and Environments

 An agent can be viewed as an object that is perceiving its environment through sensors and acting upon that environment through actuators.
 This simple idea is illustrated in the following figure.

 An animal agent has eyes, ears, and other organs for sensors and mouth, legs, wings, and so on for actuators.
 A software agent receives data as sensory inputs and acts on the environment by displaying on the screen, writing files, and sending network packets.